pzrsa/parsam.io/data/notes/shoe-dog.md

 ## Impressions

-Overall, amazing story of the man that created the shoe company we all know called Nike.
+Overall, an amazing story of the man that created the shoe company we all know called Nike.
 I found it interesting on how his 'crazy idea' led into this absolute giant of a shoe company.
 Adidas and Puma were already well established companies, but for someone as small as Phil to come in and disrupt the industry gave me an amazing sense of inspiration in terms anyone can achieve anything.
 Phil's leadership and passion for shoes was what drove this company that we all know and love today into success.
 I also loved Bill Bowerman (his former coach) and Jeff Johnson (employee #1), these guys were real necessities in the company.
 I stayed engaged for the entire Audiobook and also found some hints of comedy in it.
 Keep in mind Phil was not that good of a social person.
 He was an introvert and never really liked to put himself out there to people.
 On the other hand, he also disliked the idea of advertising as he believed that the product should speak for itself, not a commercial.
 Later on he realised the power of promoting your product to the public and how it made his company grow exponentially.

 ## How I Discovered It